St. Clare's Girls' School: Mt. Davis campus completed (1959)

-Due to the increasing number of students, Sr. Elizabeth du Portugal, the headmistress, started applying for a new school building in 1952.
+Due to the increasing number of students Sr. Elizabeth du Portugal, the headmistress, started applying for a new school building in 1952.
 The new site at Mount Davis Road was granted by the government and officially opened on 28 November 1959 by the Director of Education Mr. Crozier, and blessed by Bishop Lawrence Bianchi.

 In 2019 the Sunday Examiner reported on how the school celebrated 85 years since its founding.
 The event include a dinner and a performance by Frances Yip.

 Sponsoring body and founder

 The congregation of the Missionary Sisters of Our Lady of the Angels is the sponsoring body of the school.

 The Missionary Sisters of Our Lady of the Angels was founded by Sr. Mary of the Sacred Heart, a very young Canadian Missionary.
-In 1913, when Sr. Mary was in Canton, she decided to set up a novitiate for Chinese Girls.
+In 1913, when Sr. Mary was in Guangzhou, she decided to set up a novitiate for Chinese Girls.
 She returned to Canada to pray and work for the idea.
-Two years later, with a young Canadian girl, she returned to Swatow at the invitation of the Bishop there.
+Two years later, with a young Canadian girl, she returned to Shantou at the invitation of the Bishop there.
 After contracting a fever, her companion died.
 Alone and with the war on, the Bishop advised her to return to Canada and try to found a novitiate there.
-She then left Swatow in 1915, together with a young girl of 17 whom she had known as a pupil in Canton.
+She then left Shantou in 1915, together with a young girl of 17 whom she had known as a pupil in Guangzhou.
 That girl later became Sister Gabriel, the co-founder.

 In June 1919, the first Novitiate was opened in Quebec, Canada.
-In 1922 five Sisters sailed for Kwei Yang in Kweichow.
+In 1922 five Sisters sailed for Guiyang in Guizhou.
 New groups continued to come to China until in 1949, when expelled from China, they had 14 houses, four of them in Canton.

 Training of girls for the sisterhood was their first work and they did this in several dioceses, but they also had schools, hospitals and worked in leprosaria and in social work.
 Mother Mary Sacred Heart chose to follow the Franciscan rule due to coincidence.
 Their first house was near a Franciscan monastery, the Fathers there were her first mentors.
 So again she got what she wanted - to be a Franciscan with accent on poverty and humility, a badge that would distinguish the Sisters of Our Lady of the Angels to this day.

 Today they have missions in Japan, Tahiti, South America, Africa, Macau and Hong Kong besides a recruiting centre in Canada and the United States.
 Everywhere they have novitiates.

 The Sisters of Our Lady of the Angels are strictly missionaries.
 Their Mother Foundress always said if God wanted the work to go on, He would send vocations.
 Sister Mary of the Sacred Heart died in 1979.
 Mother Gabriel died in 1974 in Canada, after long years of work in China and Canada and incidentally the opening of St. Clare's in Hong Kong.